 Historically, license applications that required state examinations included license and exam application fees with the original application submission.
 In BPELSG Connect applicants pay examination fees only after they are approved in technical review, however there are no additional applications and/or application requirements and the Board does not have the ability at this time to report on examination and re-examination application volumes.
 The licensure competency requirements vary between license types and not all license types are required to sit for a California state examination.
-Applicants that are required to pass California state examinations (discussed above) related to the reporting capabilities at this time, the Board is not able to report the number of examination and re-examination requests that have been received.
+Applicants that are required to pass California state examinations may request to sit for examinations and re-examinations in BPELSG Connect.
+Due to limitations (discussed above) related to the reporting capabilities at this time, the Board is not able to report the number of examination and re-examination requests that have been received.
 As the QBIRT data package is updated the Board anticipates being able to report this information.